Korny94/Korny94/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Karl Magnus Nøkling, and I'm a Front-End Developer specializing in HTML, CSS, and JavaScript.
-And Frameworks like Bootstrap, Sass & React ( + React Native) I have completed studying Front-End Development at Noroff.
+And Frameworks like Bootstrap, Sass & React ( + React Native) I have completed a 2-year Front-End Development study at Noroff.

 I have a strong passion for creating innovative solutions that simplify and enhance the digital experience.
 With my expertise I am well-equipped to build modern and engaging websites and mobile applications.